-Each year, a new set of 30-50 randomly selected sites are sampled from July - September by MDEQ in cooperation with the University of Southern Mississippi Gulf Coast Research Laboratory (GCRL) in the state's estuaries representing three different strata: large estuaries, small estuaries, and tidal creeks and bayous.
+Each year, a new set of 25 randomly selected sites are sampled from July - September by MDEQ in cooperation with the University of Southern Mississippi Gulf Coast Research Laboratory (GCRL) in the state's estuaries representing two different strata: large estuaries and small estuaries.
 Probabilistic site selection is provided by USEPA-Gulf Breeze.
-For the 2008 §305(b) reporting window a total of 235 NCA monitoring sites were available for assessment purposes.
-Data from sites sampled in 2005 and 2006 are not available for assessment due to pending data analysis.
+For the 2010 §305(b) reporting window a total of 150 monitoring sites were available for assessment purposes.

 Assessments were based on three conventional parameters: dissolved oxygen, pH, and temperature.
 These data were used to assess ALUS attainment.
-Based on NCA data analysis, approximately 98% of all Mississippi coastal waters fully support aquatic life use for these three parameters (Table 6).
+Based on MCA data analysis, approximately 97% of all Mississippi coastal waters fully support aquatic life use for these three parameters (Table 6).
 Results can be further broken down by water body type and are provided in Table 7.

-Table 6: NCA Conventional Parameter Summary - All MS Coastal Waters
+Table 6: MCA Conventional Parameter Summary - All MS Coastal Waters

-Classification Dissolved Oxygen Temperature pН All Attaining 96.1% Attaining 98.7% Attaining 98.7% Mississippi Coastal Nonattaining 3.0% Nonattaining 0.4% Nonattaining 0.4% Waters Unknown 0.9% Unknown 0.9% Unknown 0.9%
+Classification Dissolved Oxygen Temperature pН All Attaining 99.3% Attaining 97.3% Attaining 100% Mississippi NT 4 3 .7 4 N. 4 Coastal Not Not Not Waters Attaining 0.7% Attaining 2.7% Attaining 0%

-Table 7: NCA Conventional Parameter Summary - MS Coastal Waters by Strata
+Table 7: MCA Conventional Parameter Summary - MS Coastal Waters by Strata